leekaize/supOS-CE/README.md

    git clone <this repo>
    ```
 2. **Edit environment variables in the .env file**:
+   - Navigate to the `supOS-CE` directory and edit the `.env` file.
+   - Update `OS_PLATFORM_TYPE` = windows
-   - VOLUMES_PATH (directory for storing project data)
+   - Update `VOLUMES_PATH` (directory for storing project data).
-   - ENTRANCE_DOMAIN (Do not use 127.0.0.1)
+   - Update `ENTRANCE_DOMAIN`  (Do not use 127.0.0.1 or localhost, otherwise login and authentication functions will NOT work.)
-   - Any other required variables per your environment
+   - Other variables as required by the system.

 3. **Start the project**:
    ```bash